 Comfort and Care

-Children and adolescents under 19 years of age who are experiencing influenza symptoms should not be given any medication containing salicylates, such as acetylsalicylic acid (aspirin), because it has been linked with the risk of Reye’s syndrome, a rare, but potentially fatal disease.
+Children and adolescents under 19 years of age who are experiencing influenza symptoms should not be given any medication containing salicylates, such as acetylsalicylic acid (aspirin), because it has been linked with the risk of Reye’s syndrome, a rare, but potentially fatal neurological and/or hepatic disease.

-The CDC (2018e) recommends these drugs be given as early as possible to any patient who has confirmed or suspected influenza and:
+The CDC (2018c) recommends these drugs be given as early as possible to any patient who has confirmed or suspected influenza and: